mridang/traefik-superheader/README.md

 #### Configuring the Cross-Origin-Embedder-Policy Header

 This header can be configured by the "cross-origin-embedder-policy" header to control the resources that can be embedded by a document.

-The valid values with the explanations are as follows:
+The valid values are as follows:

 - `unsafe-none`: Allows all cross-origin resources to be embedded.
 - `require-corp`: Requires cross-origin resources to be explicitly marked as permissive.
 - `credentialless`: Requires cross-origin resources to allow for credentials to be omitted.
+- `off`: Disables the setting of the header

 For more information,
 visit: [MDN: Cross-Origin-Embedder-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy)